 David Graeber is an American-born, London-based anthropologist who practises anarchism.
 He is Professor of Anthropology at the London School of Economics, and the author of Debt: The First 5000 Years (2015) and The Utopia of Rules: On Technology, Stupidity, and the Secret Joys of Bureaucracy (2015).
 His latest book, Bullshit Jobs: A Theory, will be published in May 2018.

 By Resilience.org Staff, Resilience.org

-Due to editorial holiday, there will be light posting from 8th to 22nd October.
-Regular posting will resume on the 23rd.
+Due to editorial holiday, there will be very light posting from Monday 24th June to Friday 28th June.
+Normal posting will resume on Monday lst July. …

 By David Graeber, Chris Brooks, ROAR Magazine

 Bullshit jobs are ones where the person doing them secretly believes that if the job (or even sometimes the entire industry) were to disappear, it would make no difference — or perhaps, as in the case of say telemarketers, lobbyists, or many corporate law firms, the world would be a better place.

 For instance, almost everyone nowadays insists that participatory democracy, or social equality, can work in a small community or activist group, but cannot possibly ‘scale up’ to anything like a city, a region, or a nation-state.
 But the evidence before our eyes, if we choose to look at it, suggests the opposite.

 "Freedom is the natural faculty to do whatever one wishes that is not prevented by force or law.
 Slavery is an institution according to the law of nations whereby one person becomes private property (dominium) of another, contrary to nature."'